 Of the 556 total sheets of Trifolium repens from the BRIT/SMU, VDB, and NLU collections spanning over 150 years and almost every continent, only 6 lucky clovers were discovered!
 So, only 1.08% of the Trifolium repens sheets in the entirety of the BRIT Philecology Herbarium contains a four-leaf clover.
 It is possible there are more, but depending on how the original collection was pressed, some sheets were difficult to determine with a large patch and overlapping leaves.

 What makes Trifolium repens different from other clovers growing around us?
 How can we tell them apart from other clover species before we start hunting for lucky clovers?
-Herbarium specimens, iNaturalist, and the Shinners and Mahler's Illustrated Flora of North Central Texas are all great resources for aiding in the identification of species and illumination of what flora lives with us in our little home of North Central Texas.
+Herbarium specimens, iNaturalist, and the Shinners and Mahler's Illustrated Flora of North Central Texas are all great resources for aiding in the identification of species and illuminating what flora lives around us in North Central Texas.

 In North Central Texas, there are at least twelve species of Trifolium clovers.
 Each species varies in flower color, leaf sizes, and habitat.
 Rather than looking into all of the Trifolium species in detail, I will highlight below other species commonly referred to as "clovers."